Good Practice Guide

 GNU

 On HECToR the desired compiler (vendor and version) should be selected via the module programing environment.
-It is also recommended to load the module xtpe-barcelona (on the XT4) or xtpe-mc12 (on the XE6) which turns on specific optimisation flags for the named architecture.

 For many complex scientific applications performance varies significantly for executable binaries generated with different compilers.
 Information about the best suited compiler for a given application can be found from the user community but it is good practice to test this information as architectures and compilers evolve at a relatively high pace on HPC systems.